knative/eventing/docs/spec/data-plane.md

-A **Sink** MAY be [_callable_](./interfaces.md#callable) resource that represents an Addressable endpoint which receives an event as input and optionally returns an event to forward downstream
+A **Sink** MAY be [_callable_](./interfaces.md#callable) resource that represents an Addressable endpoint which receives an event as input and optionally returns an event to forward downstream.

 Almost every component in Knative Eventing may be a Sink providing composability.